ibarbieri/chico/README.md

 You can create a new extension in the extensions folder.

-To generate the build run:
+Generate a build of each extension:

     grunt dist --env=search-box-ui
     grunt dist --env=search-box-mobile